Breaking the Stigma: Portraying Opioid Use Disorder as a Treatable Health Condition

 This study points towards the importance of how people with mental health or substance use disorders are portrayed since outcomes were more positive for those who read vignettes about successfully treated disorders.
-This is consistent with research for other diseases such as HIV where stigma is reduced when the condition is viewed as treatable.
-Consequently, it is important to point out that while portraying addiction as a “chronically relapsing brain disease” may help alleviate the burden of stigma related to personal culpability of having a substance use disorder, it may be equally important to note simultaneously that these conditions are indeed treatable and that the majority of individuals with substance use disorders eventually achieve full sustained remission (see here).
+This is consistent with research for other diseases, such as HIV, where stigma is reduced when the condition is viewed as treatable.
+Consequently, it is important to point out that while portraying addiction as a “chronically relapsing brain disease” may help alleviate the burden of stigma related to the personal culpability of having a substance use disorder, it may be equally important to note simultaneously that these conditions are indeed treatable and that the majority of individuals with substance use disorders eventually achieve full sustained remission.

 For individuals seeking recovery: Your condition is treatable.
-As an individual suffering from addiction you have rights (see here) so do not let discrimination prevent you from obtaining the services and support you deserve.
+As an individual suffering from addiction, you have rights, so do not let discrimination prevent you from obtaining the services and support you deserve.
 Seeking treatment services may actually help break down some of the barriers created by stigma.

 For family members: Treat your loved one’s substance use disorder as you would any other health condition.

-For policy makers: Stigma and discrimination are real barriers to the implementation of effective mental health policy.
-Addressing the mismatch between needed services and allocation of funds is crucial.
+For policymakers: Stigma and discrimination are real barriers to the implementation of effective mental health policy.
+Addressing the mismatch between needed services and the allocation of funds is crucial.
 Education of the public regarding the true medical nature of mental health and substance use disorders and their treatability can help end discriminative policies.